Creation & Intelligent Design

 Hebrew Cosmology

-In contemporary English, we still refer to "sunrise" and "sunset" because that is how the 24-hour day/ night cycle appears from our ground-based observation points.
-King Solomon, the "Teacher" (Hebrew: Kohelet; H6953; see Eccl.
-1:1) of Ecclesiastes, wrote, "The sun rises, and the sun sets, and hurries back to where it rises" (1:5).
-This begs the question of whether the ancient Hebrews really believed in the geocentric ("earth-centered") universe they described, or if they merely used such imagery as poetic devices.
-While the Old Testament leaves many of our cosmology questions open, it points to an intelligent designer: God.
-The Hebrew poetry in the Old Testament describes neither a geocentric nor a heliocentric ("sun-centered") universe.
-The central theme was God's sovereignty, a theological concern with little correlation to our scientific method.
+In contemporary English, people still say "sunrise" and "sunset" because that is how the 24-hour day-night cycle appears from our viewpoint on Earth.
+King Solomon, called the "Teacher" (Hebrew: Kohelet, H6953; see Eccles.
+1:1), wrote, "The sun rises, and the sun sets, and hurries back to where it rises" (Eccles.
+1:5).
+This raises the question of whether the ancient Hebrews truly believed in a geocentric ("earth-centered") universe or used poetic language to describe what they saw.

-In scripture, the worldwide flood in which God told Noah son of Lamech to build an ark to save his family is a cosmological one (see Gen. 6-9).
-The main takeaway from the narrative is that God saved a righteous man and his family when he released the primordial waters of chaos to destroy creation.
-This reversed the Genesis creation account, though God still controlled the outcome.
-Today, as Intelligent Design proponents, we view the Noahic flood through the lenses of history and science, while many critics dismiss it as mythological.
+In Scripture, the worldwide flood—when God told Noah, the son of Lamech, to build an ark and save his family—stands as a cosmic event (Gen. 6–9).
+The story shows that God preserved a righteous man and his household while releasing the waters of chaos to judge a corrupt world.
+The flood reversed the order of creation, but God remained in control from beginning to end.
+Today, believers who affirm Intelligent Design view the Noahic flood through both historical and scientific lenses, even though many critics dismiss it as myth.

-The New Testament, however, presents the Noahic flood theologically.
-For example, the author of Hebrews testified, "By faith Noah, when warned about things not yet seen, in holy fear built an ark to save his family.
-By his faith, he condemned the world and became heir of the righteousness that is in keeping with faith" (11:7).
-Simon Peter wrote, "God waited patiently in the days of Noah while the ark was being built.
+The New Testament shows that the Noahic flood was more than just a story from history—it teaches an important spiritual truth.
+The writer of Hebrews narrates, "By faith Noah, when warned about things not yet seen, in holy fear built an ark to save his family.
+By his faith, he condemned the world and became heir of the righteousness that is in keeping with faith" (Heb.
+11:7).
+The apostle Peter writes, "God waited patiently in the days of Noah while the ark was being built.
 In it only a few people, eight in all, were saved through water" (1 Pet.
 3:20).
-Although God reversed his creation with the flood, he still rewarded Noah's faithfulness and saved him.
-Peter compared this to baptism, a type of death and resurrection in Christ Jesus, because the cosmic chaos ocean represented death.
-At the same time, the ark symbolized a transformation of new life (see 1 Pet.
-3:21).
-Jesus himself compared his eschatological return as the Son of Man to the Noahic flood, in which most people were too concerned with their day-to-day lives to realize the world as they knew it was about to end (Matt.
-24:37-38; Luke 17:26-27; cf. Dan.
-7:9-14).
-On the last day, God will only save those who, like Noah, respond in faith.

 End Times: Chaos Revisited

-In Revelation, John revisited the cosmic chaos monster theme from Genesis.
-He wrote, "So the great dragon was thrown down.
+In Revelation, John returns to the theme of the cosmic chaos monster first seen in Genesis.
+He writes, "So the great dragon was thrown down.
 The old snake, which is called the devil and Satan, the deceiver of the whole world, was thrown down to the earth; and his angels were thrown down with him" (Rev. 12:9).
-This whole time, it was the devil who personified disorder in creation: the chaotic beast of the depths, the serpent in Eden (see Gen. 3:1-14), the sea monster Leviathan, and the great dragon at the world's end.
-John also applied the cosmic waters/ocean theme to the devil when he wrote:
+Throughout Scripture, the devil represents disorder in creation—the chaotic beast from the depths, the serpent in Eden (Gen. 3:1–14), the sea monster Leviathan, and the great dragon at the end of the world.
+John also connects the image of the cosmic waters, or ocean, to the devil when he writes:

 The dragon stood on the shore of the sea.
 And I saw a beast coming out of the sea.
 It had ten horns and seven heads, with ten crowns on its horns, and on each head a blasphemous name (Rev. 13:1).

-This may all sound mythological to the modern ear, not just supernatural—beyond the natural world.
-Revelation also takes a geocentric cosmos model for granted, similar to Genesis.
-Likewise, a war between God and the chaos monster threatens to destroy his creation with its lawlessness (see 2 Thess.
-2:1-7).
-Before the millennial reign of Jesus, an angel will seize "the dragon, that ancient serpent, who is the devil, or Satan, and bound him for a thousand years" (Rev. 20:2).
-Furthermore, Revelation presents a teleology (from Greek: telos; G5056, "end") of creation, a philosophical and theological definition of God's final cause, function, purpose, design, and end-goal for the world.
-Jesus called himself this very telos when he declared, "It is done.
-I am the Alpha and the Omega, the Beginning and the End" (Rev. 21:6), and, "I am the Alpha and the Omega, the First and the Last, the Beginning and the End" (22:13).
-Alpha (Α) is the first letter of the Greek alphabet while Omega (Ω) is the last, indicating that Jesus is the ultimate reason—Logos—for all things that exist (see John 1:1-4).
-He is "everything from A to Z."
+Revelation also teaches a teleology (Greek: telos, G5056, "end") of creation—a philosophical and theological view of God's final purpose, design, and goal for the world.
+Jesus identifies himself as this very telos when he declares, "It is done.
+I am the Alpha and the Omega, the Beginning and the End" (Rev. 21:6), and again, "I am the Alpha and the Omega, the First and the Last, the Beginning and the End" (Rev. 22:13).
+Alpha (Α) is the first letter of the Greek alphabet, and Omega (Ω) is the last, showing that Jesus is the ultimate reason—the Logos—of all things (John 1:1–4).
+He is everything from A to Z.

 Prayer